What is your most memorable wedding?

 What about your business are you most proud of?

 That my clients truly enjoy and appreciate the images I create for them.
-I create something person that will last forever!
+I create something personal that will last forever!

 What is your No. 1 wedding planning tip for couples?